-- Your down payment can be low.
-You can qualify for an FHA home loan with a down payment as low as 3.5 percent.
+- Low down payments: You can qualify for an FHA home loan with a down payment as low as 3.5 percent.

-- The credit requirements are modest.
-Lenders will accept applicants with less-than-stellar credit scores.
-Even if your FICO score is 580 or less, you might still qualify, according to FHA.com, a private company website that provides information about FHA loans.
+- Modest credit requirements: Lenders will accept applicants with less-than-stellar credit scores.
+Even if your FICO score is 580 or less, you might still qualify, according to FHA.com, which provides information about FHA loans.

-- The rates are competitive.
-FHA loans offer low, competitive rates comparable to those of conventional loans, according to FHA.com
+- Competitive rates: FHA refinance mortgage rates are comparable to those of conventional loans, according to FHA.com.

-FHA refinancing does come with a few downsides.
-Before you pursue an FHA loan, make sure you are aware of the following:
+Before you pursue an FHA loan, make sure you are aware of the following disadvantages:

-- Mortgage insurance is required.
-All FHA loans require the borrower to pay a monthly mortgage insurance premium.
+- Required mortgage insurance: All FHA loans require the borrower to pay a monthly mortgage insurance premium.
 The typical annual rate is approximately 0.85 percent of the loan amount, according to mortgage market expert Dan Green of The Mortgage Reports website.

-- You must make a mortgage insurance premium payment up front.
-FHA loans come with an additional mortgage insurance that must be paid up front — a cost sometimes called an upfront funding fee.
-It is 1.75 percent of the loan amount.
+- Required upfront mortgage insurance premium payment: FHA loans come with an additional mortgage insurance called an upfront funding fee, which is 1.75 percent of the loan amount.

-- The mortgage insurance premium is permanent: Unlike conventional mortgages — in which the mortgage insurance is removed when certain equity requirements are met — the FHA mortgage insurance premium lasts for the life of the loan.
+- Permanent mortgage insurance: Unlike conventional mortgages — in which the mortgage insurance is removed when certain equity requirements are met — the FHA mortgage insurance premium lasts for the life of the loan.

 Conventional Mortgage Rates

 As with FHA loans, your current credit score affects your personal loan rate.
-Because of the guarantees that come with an FHA loan, conventional mortgages might carry higher interest rates.
+Because of the guarantees that come with an FHA loan, conventional mortgages might carry higher interest rates than FHA loan rates.
 However, this cost can be worth paying if it means you’re getting a loan that doesn’t require you to pay for private mortgage insurance.

 Pros of Conventional Mortgages

-Conventional mortgages are a great choice for many refinances.
-Here are a few of the advantages they hold over FHA loans.
+Here are a few of the advantages conventional mortgages hold over FHA loans:

-- You don’t have to pay for PMI.
-If you put 20 percent or more down on your home, or you have 20 percent equity in a refinance, you will not need PMI.
+- Optional premium mortgage insurance: If you put 20 percent or more down on your home, or you have 20 percent equity in a refinance, you will not need PMI.

-- They are available for second homes.
-Unlike FHA loans, conventional loans can be used to purchase second homes and rental properties.
+- Available for second homes: Unlike FHA loans, conventional loans can be used to purchase second homes and rental properties.

-- You might have lower payments.
-Because you might not have to carry PMI, your monthly payment might be lower for a conventional loan compared to an equivalent FHA mortgage, which requires mortgage insurance.
+- Lower payments: Because you might not have to carry PMI, your monthly payment might be lower for a conventional loan compared to an equivalent FHA mortgage, which requires mortgage insurance.

 Conventional mortgages are not for everyone.
-Make sure you know their disadvantages and why they might not be for you.
-Consider the following:
+Make sure you know their disadvantages of conventional mortgages:

-- Higher credit scores are required.
-FHA loans are attainable with a credit score as low as 500, whereas conventional loans require a score of 620 or higher.
+- Higher credit scores required: FHA loans are attainable with a credit score as low as 500, whereas conventional loans require a score of 620 or higher.

-- Bad credit makes it tougher to get a loan.
-If you have had a major credit event, such as foreclosure or bankruptcy, it will affect your ability to get a conventional loan.
+- Difficult to qualify with bad credit: If you have had a major credit event, such as foreclosure or bankruptcy, it will affect your ability to get a conventional loan.

-- Your credit score impacts the required amount of PMI.
-Unlike FHA loans, your credit score has a big impact on the size of your mortgage insurance obligation.
+- PMI based on credit score: Unlike FHA loans, your credit score has a big impact on the size of your mortgage insurance obligation.

 Types of FHA Refinancing Options

 You can choose from more than one type of FHA refinance.
-So if you are considering refinancing to an FHA loan, you should know about each option.
+Know what each option entails.